mmolloy88/rails-template/README.md

 ##### 3.2 Why is the problem identified a problem that needs solving?
 Trading card game products are generally sold in large number and usually come in a randomized pack, not knowing what the customer is going to get can be exciting, but often leaves them with a surplus of cards that they don't want.

 Some retailers offer to buy or trade these cards from the collector, however, particularly with the current climate it is hard or impossible to do this in a physical store, additionally not every retailer that sells trading cards offers this service.

+Having the ability to buy individual cards offers customers the chance to build a deck without the cards they want without the aspect of random chance, and the also have the chance to sell cards to other people who may want the spare cards that have been previously collected.

 ##### 4. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

-* Complete discussion of the project’s models with an understanding of how its active record associations function
+The models govern how the different aspects of the application interact with the database.
+For instance, the page that hold all the listings must be named a singular version of the controller that governs the CRUD functionalities. "listing.rb" to "listings_ controller.rb" there, as well, is where the information if controlled in the database.
+The same type of relationship is present in both the pages and application as a whole.

+Additionally aspects like formatting and styling are imported through the application.scss file, then styling is added to each of the views.

 ##### 5. Discuss the database relations to be implemented.
 <img src="./docs/secondhandmagic_ERD.png"/>